skip to content

 [00:11:58.05] - Rion Gull Yeah.

-[00:12:20.20] - Anthony Campolo And there's a bottleneck here that I need to fix as well, because the reason why it's processing is because what it does is it downloads the audio and then uploads it to an S3 bucket.
+[00:12:20.20] - Anthony Campolo And there's a bottleneck here that I need to fix as well, because the reason why it's processing is because it downloads the audio and then uploads it to an S3 bucket.
 That can happen in the background.
-What I really need to do is just have it immediately give you the prices and the prompt prompts.
-That's one other thing that still got
+What I really need to do is just have it immediately give you the prices and the prompts.
+That's one other thing that I still have to do.

 [00:12:45.25] - Anthony Campolo Yeah.